LuciferJack/python-mysql-pool/README.rst

 Example
 -------

 The following  pool examples below:

+.. _prototype:

 .. code:: python

     step:1

     """
-    file:mysql_config.py change to your db config
+    file: new a mysql_config.py file and change to your db config
     """
     db_config = {
         'local': {